WebDevMirza/Learn-From-Github/mongodb/Readme.md

 ### Practice Query

 Before we proceed to practice query, we need an excellent database from where we can implement and understand how query works in mongoDB.
-A [json file] ("./sample data/society.json") is already created.
-Now import this file by using `mongoimport` command line [[Guide Me]]("#insert-documents-by-importing-files"), and create a database named `society` and a collection named `people`.
+A [json file](./sample%20data/society.json) is already created.
+Now import this file by using `mongoimport` command line [[Guide Me]](#insert-documents-by-importing-files), and create a database named `society` and a collection named `people`.

 <div align="right">
     <b><a href="#mongodb">↥ back to top</a></b>